How To Become An Actor With No ExperienceOct 28, 2021

 Do your research on areas to live in, where to work, where to take classes, etc.

 4. Family Support

-The biggest secret weapon for any young acting career is the foundation that family support provides.
+The biggest secret weapon for any young acting career, regardless of experience, is the foundation that family support provides.
 If you can convince your parents, or any loved one, that acting is your calling and you can show them the path you will take to make it work, they're not only going to give you emotional and mental support, but they'll also be there should financial problems arise.